edwinschild/edwinschild/README.md

    - Uploading a folder to artifacts doesn't allow you to expand it as folder in the end result artifacts.
 Clicking it results immediately in downloading it
    - Secrets are not really a secret.
 In Azure Devops a pipeline needs to be approved in order to use a secret.
 In github any workflow can use a secret and therefor make it accessible
    - Case sensitive UI.
 When typing branchname who cares about upper and lower case
+   - Required code reviewers is something GitHub isn't good at
 - 💞️ I’m looking to collaborate on HBK products
 - 📫 How to reach me: If you don't know me, there is no reason to reach me